tankstudiostech/tankstudiosblog/src/render/posts/weaknesses.html.md

     should pray and seek wise counsel.
 If the issue is a personality weakness, we should pray and work towards growing out of the weakness.
 </p>
 <p>
     **But we notice that He doesn't always heal.** He didn't remove the thorn from Paul.
-He doesn't fix Moses' mouth.
+He didn't heal Moses' mouth.
 Instead, God says, "My grace is sufficient for you, for my power is made perfect in weakness."
 </p>
 <p>